dragonflyoss/d7y.io/docs/operations/integrations/container-runtime/singularity/oras-resource-client.md

   # Set to ture for reusing underlying storage for same task id.
   multiplex: true

-# The singularity oras resources, most of it is same with https scheme
+# The singularity ORAS resources, most of it is same with https scheme.
 oras:
   proxy:
   dialTimeout: 30s